 Parent Child Interaction Therapy (PCIT) - PCIT is an evidence-based dyadic behavioral intervention for children ages two through seven and their parents or caregivers.
-The treatment focuses on decreasing Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019 externalized disruptive behavior in young children with a history of trauma.
+The treatment focuses on decreasing externalized disruptive behavior in young children with a history of trauma.
 This treatment has been shown to improve parent-child attachment, reducing symptoms of trauma in children, and improvements in children's behavior.
 PCIT is currently rated as Well-Supported on the Title IV-E Prevention Services Clearinghouse.
-Arkansas will be requesting reimbursement for this service.
 DCFS has contracts across the state with multiple counseling agencies.
 PCIT is provided by several therapists in these various agencies.
-All therapists providing PCIT have been certified in PCIT with The Parent-Child Interaction Therapy Protocol- Eyberg, S. & Funderburk, B. (2011) Parent-Child Interaction Therapy Protocol: 2011.
+All therapists providing PCIT have been certified in PCIT with The Parent-Child Interaction Therapy Protocol- Eyberg, S. & Funderburk, B. (2011) Parent-Child Interaction Therapy Protocol- Eyberg, S. & Funderburk, B. (2011) Parent-Child Interaction Therapy Protocol- Eyberg, S. & Funderburk, B. (2011) Parent-Child Interaction Therapy Protocol- 2011.
 PCIT International, Inc. This is the manual used in the Title IV-E Prevention Services Clearinghouse review of PCIT.
 ARBest provides the training for PCIT which involves an 18-month process including a four-day in-person training, a two day follow up training, and 18 months of consultation calls held weekly and requiring the completion of two full PCIT cases.
 PCIT also requires agency support for therapists.
 Contracted therapists providing PCIT must show proof of training and fidelity to the model.
 The DCFS Assistant Director of Mental Health provides contract oversight and CQI of contracted mental health providers.
 In addition to monthly reports, quarterly meetings are held to discuss issues and address barriers and the DCFS Assistant Director of Mental Health also completes quarterly Vendor Performance Reports.
+Arkansas will not be requesting reimbursement for this service at this time.